Jaymon/endpoints/README.md

 |GET /          | controllers.Default.GET() |
 |GET /foo       | controllers.Foo.GET()     |

-If you have gotten to this point, congratulations.
-You understand the basics of endpoints.
-If you don't understand endpoints then please go back and read from the top again before reading any further.

 ## Learn more about Endpoints

-Now you should dive into some of the other features discussed in the [docs folder](https://github.com/jaymon/endpoints/tree/master/docs).
+Now you should dive into some of the other features discussed in the [docs](https://github.com/jaymon/endpoints/tree/master/docs).